 Mozart composed his Piano Sonata No. 11 in A Major in 1783, best known for its lively final movement, “Rondo Alla Turca” which is often performed as a stand-alone piece.
 The “Alla Turca” mimics the sound of Turkish Janissary bands popular in Vienna at the time, giving it its popular name the ‘Turkish March’.

-This piece showcases Mozart’s blend of charm and technical skill.
-Though lighter in mood than Beethoven’s works, the sonata remains challenging, especially with the fast, rhythmic patterns of “Alla Turca,” making it a favorite among intermediate to advanced pianists.
+One of his most famous sonatas, this piece showcases Mozart’s blend of charm and technical skill.
+Though lighter in mood than Beethoven’s works, the sonata remains challenging, especially with the fast, rhythmic patterns of “Alla Turca” making it a favorite among intermediate to advanced pianists.

 Beethoven – Piano Sonata No. 8 “Pathétique”